List of Kath & Kim characters: Sharon Karen Strzelecki

 Sharon Strzelecki is Kim's "second best friend".
-Her main interest is sports, and sports uniforms (summer and winter) make up the entirety of her wardrobe.
+Her main interest is sport, and sports uniforms (summer and winter) make up the entirety of her wardrobe.
 She is particularly active in netball, where she is team captain of the Sapphires (and also the Unicorns), and indoor cricket.
 However, she is known to have golfed and to have participated in shot put at the national level.
 She often makes reference to it in the series, and says her mother (if she met her) would be "pleased" with her that she has found success in the Sporting Arena.
 Sharon also watches football, cricket and Rugby.
-She enjoys eating in addition, usually will barge into the Day residence and open up a box of snacks; which Kim walks in and scolds Sharon for stealing her snacks, they fight and swear and each other.
+She enjoys eating in addition, usually will barge into the Day residence and open up a box of snacks; which Kim walks in and scolds Sharon for stealing her snacks, they fight and swear at each other.
 Sharon also takes an interest in Kim's (and occasionally Kath's) life, and often unquestioningly aids Kim in her bizarre and frivolous endeavours.
 Sharon has played Indoor Cricket in 4 different states.
 She is a huge fan of Shane Warne.

 She frequently has injuries or visible conditions such as hives.

 Sharon has a terrible love life, and is described by viewers and characters in the show as "unlucky in love", mainly by Kath who feels great compassion for Sharon.
 It is revealed in the Season 2 finale that Sharon dated Brett before Kim did.
 Sharon has come close to having relationships numerous times, each unsuccessful.
 In Da Kath & Kim Code she Sharon finds love; however at the end of the tele-movie she reveals that her unseen fiancée "Marriat" was in fact just spam on a computer website when he was tragically killed in a plane crash at the end of the telemovie.
 In season 4 she has a fling with Brett.
 It was revealed that Sharon uses chocolate (Cadbury Favourites) to fill the need for love (as seen in the episode "Lust").
 In the finale to season 4 she finally marries, to a Shane Warne impersonator named Wayne.
 However, in the movie she is single again, and at the end of the movie it is strongly suggested that she discovers she is gay.